atlas0fd00m/CanCat/README.md

 ## Other CanCat Uses
 ### Using CanCat to Analyze Previous Captures
-If all you want to do is analyze a previous CanCat capture you can skip the hardware set up steps, clone the CanCat repository, add the file you wish to analyze to the CanCat folder and run the command:
+If all you want to do is analyze a previous CanCat capture you can skip the hardware set up steps mentioned in the Installation section, clone the CanCat repository, add the file you wish to analyze to the CanCat folder, and run the command:

 ```bash
 $ ./CanCat.py -f filename_of_previous_capture  # no CanCat device required